ZumSil- Plant Available Silica

 What is plant available Silica?

 It is the form of silicon that is available to a plant.
 Silicon is the second most abundant mineral on earth, and is found in many forms in the soil, but only the monosilicic acid form is available to the plants.
 Microbial activity decomposes organic matter to form humic substances and causes reactions with Silicon to form organic forms of Silica which can be translocated to the plant and absorbed by the roots.
 Absorption of ZumSil® by plants is equivalent or superior to essential elements such as nitrogen and potassium and its accumulation in plants is similar to essential micronutrients such as calcium, magnesium, sulfur.

 Improves Nitrogen fixation.

-A recent study was done on the effects of monosilicic acid and Azotobacter.
+A recent study was done on the effects of plant available silica and Azotobacter.
 Azotobacter is a bacteria that binds atmospheric Nitrogen and releases it in the soil as plant available Nitrogen.
 Depending on the environment, Azotobacter can supply the plant with 10-50% of its Nitrogen needs.
-This becomes cumulative with annual applications of monosilicic acid and the percentages increase.
+This becomes cumulative with annual applications of silica and the percentages increase.

 Improves availability of Phosphorous.

 Without soluble silica, Phosphorous is not available.
 If plants are showing a Phosphorous deficiency, the lack of available Silicon may be the reason.

 Strengthens cell walls, thereby building resilience.